Ankii0/For-Learning/README.md

 # For-Learning
-This repo is for learning more about git and github This is new line.
+This repo is for learning more about git and github.
+This is new line.